tryretool/retool-app-exchange/snowflake-resource-optimization/README.md

 1. Setting up backend dependency.
 2. Setting up this backend as a Resource in Retool.
 3. Downloading and configuring the Retool app file.

+### Application notes
+Please find some relevant considerations below:
+- In the [Snowflake's Resource Optimization: Setup & Configuration Quickstart Guide](https://quickstarts.snowflake.com/guide/resource_optimization_setup/index.html?index=..%2F..index#0), the Idle Users, Users Never Logged In, and Idle Roles queries leverage the [ACCOUNT_USAGE](https://docs.snowflake.com/en/sql-reference/account-usage.html) schema.
+The Retool app, however, uses Snowflake DDL (e.g. SHOW USERS;) to avoid the latency associated with the ACCOUNT_USAGE schema.
+This means that you are able to review and update users and roles as soon as they are created in Snowflake.
+It also means that these queries do not show deleted users or roles.
+- The Failed Task and Long Running Tasks queries can take a long time to run.
+Feel free to modify them using [Snowflake's recommendations](https://docs.snowflake.com/en/sql-reference/account-usage/task_history.html#usage-notes) as needed.

 ## What's next?